This month marks the 3 year anniversary of my first home purchase, and can you believe I’ve already been able to save time and money off my mortgage?

 I’m 3 years in and I’ve already saved time and money off my mortgage.

-The key to doing what I’ve done is to make extra principle payments as much as you can, as often as you can, and as early as you can.
+The key to doing what I’ve done is to make extra principal payments as much as you can, as often as you can, and as early as you can.

-Especially early in the mortgage, extra principle payments will bring the balance down faster, which will cut the interest paid and time off the loan term.
+Especially early in the mortgage, extra principal payments will bring the balance down faster, which will cut the interest paid and time off the loan term.

 The best part is I’ve been able to do it without sacrificing anything from my lifestyle, but only because I’ve kept my lifestyle the same despite the increase in my income.

 No tricks, but effective nonetheless.